gilbertorgit/vjunos_kvm/README.md

 set protocols lldp interface all
 ```

+Make sure you run option 11 to generate the baseline config, so you can use option 9 in case you want to load the basic configuration (MGMT_IP + Hostname)

 ### 3 - VMX VCP - VFP Sync

 Sometimes, you may face interface issues, where there is no interface up (ge-0/0/0, ge-0/0/1, etc.,).
 It may be related with VCP and VFP sync.